single bottom, Diamond & CBN Usage Principals

 One of the primary functions of a coolant is to absorb and dissipate the heat generated during the cutting process.
 Water, though a good conductor of heat, lacks the specialized additives found in formulated coolants that enhance thermal conductivity and heat absorption.
 As a result, water alone is not able to effectively relieve the amount of heat generated, leading to overheating.
 Overheating can cause thermal damage to both the tool and the material, resulting in issues such as:

-• Tool Damage: Excessive heat can degrade the bond matrix, cause thermal cracking, or lead to premature wear of the diamond segments.
+• check icon Tool Damage: Excessive heat can degrade the bond matrix, cause thermal cracking, or lead to premature wear of the diamond segments.

-• Material Damage: Overheating can lead to thermal damage of the processed material, such as burning, melting, or warping.
+• check icon Material Damage: Overheating can lead to thermal damage of the processed material, such as burning, melting, or warping.

 3. Lack of Lubrication